 What Is the Difference Between a Dentist and an Endodontist?

 Endodontists are dentists who have two to three additional years of training in treating the soft tissue inside teeth.
 In their endodontic residency, dentists study microscopic surgery and the treatment of pupal diseases.
 You may not always need the expertise of a root canal specialist, but it does not hurt to have a root canal specialist try to save your tooth.
 Natural teeth always function better than bridges or partial dentures.

 Endodontists have far more experience performing root canals from their residency and at their practice than dentists have, so they are generally more adept.
 You will probably spend less time in the chair, although general dentists are usually adept at performing simple root canals.
 Some dentists choose not to perform root canals, so they refer all of their root canal patients to endodontists.
 In other cases, the dentist refers patients who need root canals in molars or present a complex situation.
-Our doctor’s goal is to be known as the best endodontist in Miami by offering patients the best possible outcome.
+Our doctor’s goal is to be known as the best endodontist in Kendall by offering patients the best possible outcome.

 What Is an Endodontist’s Function?